-- Series Three-C issued March 1991 in the amount of \$24,405,000.
-The proceeds of this bond issue were used for the acquisition of land and construction of an educational facility, which is the principal structure of the University's downtown Minneapolis campus.
-This issue was partially refinanced in 1993 by Series Three-R2. - Series Three-I issued April 1992 in the amount of \$10,200,000.
-The net proceeds of the bond issue were used for the purchase and installation of a new telecommunication system; the purchase, replacement and upgrading of two of the three boilers at the St. Paul campus; and an expansion of the physical plant headquarters facility on the St. Paul campus. - Series Three-R1 and Three-R2 issued June 1993 in the amount of \$46,000,000.
+headquarters facility on the St. Paul campus.

+- Series Three-R1 and Three-R2 issued June 1993 in the amount of \$46,000,000.
 The Series Three-R1 Bonds for \$22,985,000 were issued to refund the following prior bond issues: Series U, Series X, Series Two-I, Series Two-O, and Series Two-S. The Series Three-R2 Bonds for \$23,015,000 were issued to refund a portion of the Authority's Mortgage Revenue Bonds, Series Three-C issued on behalf of the University.
-Not included in the refunding are two term bonds due September 1, 2015 and September 1, 2016. - Series Four-A1 issued March 1996 in the amount of \$11,645,000.
+Not included in the refunding are two term bonds due September 1, 2015 and September 1, 2016, which were subsequently refinanced by Series Five-L. - Series Four-A1 issued March 1996 in the amount of \$11,645,000.
 The proceeds of this issue were used to partially finance the construction and equipping of an approximately 195,000 square foot science and engineering center on the St. Paul campus of the University.
 The project will be home to the undergraduate department of science, math, computing science and engineering, and the Graduate School of Applied Science and Engineering. - Series Four-M issued July 1997 in the amount of \$21,680,000.
 The proceeds of this bond issue were used together with proceeds of the Series Four-O bond issue and University funds to finance the construction and furnishing of a residence hall to accommodate approximately 345 students.
 This project included the construction of a parking ramp under the residence hall and surface parking adjacent to the hall for an additional parking capacity of 400 cars.
 Also financed by this bond issue was a commons building connecting Brady and Dowling Halls.
 This new building contains office space and recreational facilities. - Series Four-O issued September 1997 in the amount of \$10,800,000.
-The proceeds of this bond issue were used together with proceeds of the Series Four-M bond issue and University funds to finance the construction and furnishing of the residence hall and parking ramp as described in
+The proceeds of this bond issue were used together with proceeds of the Series Four-M bond issue and University funds to finance the construction and furnishing of the residence hall and parking ramp as described in Series Four-M. A portion of the proceeds, together with University funds, was used to finance the current refunding of the Variable Rate Demand Revenue Bonds, Series Four-A2. - Series Four-P issued December 1997 in the amount of \$15,435,000.
+The proceeds were used to finance the acquisition, construction and equipping of Opus Hall, an approximately 98,200 square foot facility to be used for a library, offices, and classrooms.
+Included in the project was a skyway connection to the University's existing facility on its Minneapolis campus. - Series Five-C issued October 1999 in the amount of \$10,000,000.
+Proceeds of this bond issue were used for the renovation of Albertus Magnus Hall on the St. Paul campus.
+This former science building was converted to an office and classroom facility for the liberal arts and humanities departments.